Survey for Families from Illinois GOECD

-Homewood Science Center has an Amazing Line-up of FREE Programs
+Homewood Science Center offers an array of FREE virtual, in-person, and take-home programming.

-In this time of national recognition during Hispanic Heritage Month, our friends and partners at the Latino Policy Forum are asking all to help spread awareness for the growing number of English Learners (ELs) and new research-based recommendations for their success in this unprecedented era of COVID-19.
+The Latino Policy Forum is asking all to help spread awareness for the growing number of English Learners (ELs) and new research-based recommendations for their success in this unprecedented era of COVID-19.

 The Latino Policy Forum has developed a digital toolkit to spread the word and an English Learner resource hub for educators, policymakers, and community and school-based leaders.
 It includes research-based resources, case studies, and policy recommendations focused on investments that will make a meaningful impact for the success of EL students.